Meningiomas

 - Memory loss

-Meningiomas are most commonly diagnosed using tests such as:
+Meningiomas are diagnosed most frequently through tests such as:

 Treatment Options

-- Observation (Also called “watchful waiting”) – If a meningioma is small and is not currently causing symptoms, your doctor may choose to observe it over time.
-This typically involves ordering periodic imaging tests such as CT or MRI scans to monitor its growth.
+- Observation (or “watchful waiting”) – If a meningioma is small and is not causing any problems, your doctor may monitor it with regular CT or MRI scans.